Parkietje/go-site/readme.md

 ## Authentication

 Users can log in with a username and password.
-After authentication session cookies are used to get access to private content.
+After authentication, session cookies are used to get access to private content.

 For now, usernames and passwords are encrypted and stored in files, which are embedded in the binary.
 The admin password is used as a secret key for encryption/decryption of account data.